actionml/universal-recommender/README.md

 These take the form of boosts and filters where a neutral bias is 1.0.
 The importance of some part of the query may be boosted by a positive non-zero float.
 If the bias is < 0 it is considered a filter&mdash;meaning no recommendation is made that lacks the filter value(s).
 One example of a filter is where it may make sense to show only "electronics" recommendations when the user is viewing an electronics product.
 Biases are often applied to a list of data, for instance the user is looking at a video page with a cast of actors.
 The "cast" list is metadata attached to items and a query can show "people who liked this, also liked these" type recs but also include the current cast boosted by 0.5.
 This can be seen as showing similar item recs but using the cast in the query in a way that will not overpower the similar items (since by default they have a neutral 1.0 boost).

+###Dates

+Dates can be used to filter recommendations in one of two ways.
+The methods allow the date range to be attahed to every item and checked against the current date or allow an item's date to be checked to be within a range specified in the query.
+One or the other of these methods can be employed in a recommendations query as long as the correct item properties have been set.

+ 1. The recs query can specific a `dateRange` that must encompass a date property for all values.
+If an item has no date property it will not be returned as a recommendation.
+The date field name is specified in the engine.json `date` option.
+The fields should contain an ISO 8601 formatted date string.
+ 2. The items may contain an `expireDate` field and/or an `availableDate` field.
+Their names are specified in the engine.json.
+Then when a query contains a field called `currentDate` no recommendations will be returned which have expired or are not yet available.

 ###Engine.json

 This file allows the user to describe and set parameters that control the engine operations.
 Some of the parameters work as defaults values for every query and can be overridden or added to in the query.